nodejs/hardware/CONTRIBUTING.md

 Anyone asked to stop unacceptable behavior is expected to comply immediately.

 If a community member engages in unacceptable behavior, official working group members may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the community without warning (and without refund in the case of a paid event).
-Individuals who have been banned will be [blocked on GitHub](https://help.github.com/articles/blocking-a-user/) for the Hardware repo and prohibited from participating in any webcasts or other online or offline Node.js Hardware Working Group events.
+Individuals who have been banned will be prohibited from participating in GitHub discussions, issues, pull requests, any webcasts or other online or offline Node.js Hardware Working Group events.

 ### If You Witness or Are Subject to Unacceptable Behavior